jeremyelster/marvin-ai-kaggle-titanic/README.md

 ## Overview

-a look at the kaggle data fr the titanic
+a look at the kaggle data for the titanic

 ## Requirements